wcjson/wcjson/wcjson-document.3.md

 *values*
 member of the
 *document*
-needs to point to useable memory and the
+should point to available memory, the
 *v\_nitems*
-member needs to be set to the number of items available in that array.
+member should be set to the number of items available in that array and the *v\_next* member should be set to the index of the next item in that array.
-On successful completion that array holds the deserialized document structure and the
+On successful completion that array holds the deserialized document structure, the
-*v\_idx*
+*v\_next*
-member holds the number of items used in that array - that is the index of the next useable item in that array.
+member holds the index of the next item in that array, the *v\_nitems\_cnt* member holds the number of items the
+*values*
+array needs to be capable of holding for the document to get populated and the *s\_nitems\_cnt* member holds the number of items the
+*strings*
+array needs to be capable of holding for decoding strings and adding terminating zero characters using the
+**wcjsondocstrings**()
+function.
+If the
+*values*
+member is NULL, only the
+*v\_nitems\_cnt*
+and
+*s\_nitems\_cnt*
+members are updated and
+*text*
+is only validated to contain well formed JSON text.
 The
 **wcjsondocvalues**()
 function does not decode strings.